Deep-Menpara/Warehouse-Management-and-Analytics-App/README.md

 #

-### Add new product : You can add new qualtity of existing stock or a new item
+### Add new product : You can add new quantity of existing stock or a new item
 ![Screenshot (40)](https://user-images.githubusercontent.com/30389552/79066340-d2d05100-7cd4-11ea-8eac-f5ca7dd2dd2b.png)

 #